USD/JPY: Outlook remains neutral near term – UOB

-According to UOB Group’s FX Strategists, USD/JPY is now seen navigating the 114.80-115.90 range in the next weeks.
+In opinion of FX Strategists at UOB Group, USD/JPY is still seen navigating the 114.80-115.90 range in the next weeks.

 Key Quotes